 This is the 7th post in the series of 10 articles covering the various aspects around MBA admissions.
 You can find the previous posts here – blog.gmatwhiz.com.

-3 things smart people do alongside their GMAT Prep
+3 things to do alongside their GMAT Prep

-Let’s discuss the three most important things that smart students do while they prepare for the GMAT and you should do too –
+Let’s discuss the 3 most important things to do alongside preparing for the GMAT and you should do too –

 1. IDENTIFYING THE RIGHT SCHOOLS